GFargo/FetchDomains/README.md

 # Fetch - Node Utility

-This is a global Node command line tool used for collecting information on massive sets of information.
+This is a global Node command line tool used for aggregating information from large datasets.
+The aggregated information is then stored in a database _(currently CouchDB)_ to be utilized later.

+Currently the functionality is limited to fetching information about Domain names.

 #### FetchDomains